42Crunch/api-security-audit-action/README.md

 ### `collection-name`

 A name for the API collection.
-Default: `github`
+Default: `github`.

+Note that if the Discovery mode is on, on each run, the action will delete the content of this collection in the 42Crunch platform and re-upload all the API files that it locates.
+In this mode, the collection at the 42Crunch side is treated as disposable.

 ### `upload-to-code-scanning`